 In Tajima DGML by Pulse there is an option which also come standard to allow you to make a stitch called a fur stitch.
 However I like the manual way which is available in many other levels.
 I will illustrate both in this document.

 Why should you use a fur stitch ?
-Well a fur stitch can be used as a layer to add depth to a embroidery design, here are a few examples where the embroidery design has a fur stitch as the base layer or as an accent.
+Well a fur stitch can be used as a layer to add depth to a embroidery design, here are a few examples where the embroidery design has a fur stitch as the base layer

 In the embroidery industry we often encounter issues with specialty embroidery threads, and or applications these sometimes require special threads, backing, and needles.